Kalan8/frontend-demo/README.md

 ```

-4. The frontend will be available at `http://localhost:5173`
+4. The frontend will be available by default at `http://localhost:3000`
+   But you can set another exposure port in the .env file via the `VITE_PORT` property.
+   In this case, make sure to configure the new frontend url in the backend `application.properties` to let both communicate.

 ---